 Each quarter during the school year, volunteers spend six weeks leading one-hour student sessions.
 Students have an opportunity to work in teams to solve real-world STEM problems, design and build products and prototypes, troubleshoot issues along the way.
-Local industry volunteers share their experiences from the workplace and relate them to the activities so students learn first-hand how engineers work, think and interact in real life.
+Local industry volunteers share their experiences from the workplace and relate them to the activities so students learn first-hand how engineers work, think, and interact in real life.
 In each session, over 150 volunteers participate in the program.